Ferdinand E. Kuhn: Southern expansion

 Ferdinand Kuhn was one of the Nashville Catholics who had advocated expansion into Tennessee.
 The 1900 compromise allowed for the formation of Nashville Council No. 544.
 Kuhn, who became Tennessee's first State Deputy, succeeded Daniel J. Callahan as the master ceremonialist, presiding at the institution ceremonies of councils in Florida (1900), Alabama (1902), Louisiana (1902), and Georgia (1902).
 His degree work at the opening of New Orleans Council No. 714 in November 1902 was long remembered as 'something out of this world'.

-He was appointed Supreme Knight Hearn as the first Territorial Deputy of Tennessee, and in that capacity organized councils in Memphis, Knoxville, and Chattanooga in Tennessee; Atlanta and Augusta in Georgia; Birmingham, Mobile, and Huntsville in Alabama; Meridian, Mississippi; New Orleans, Louisiana; Little Rock and Fort Smith in Arkansas.
+He was appointed by Supreme Knight Edward L. Hearn as the first Territorial Deputy of Tennessee, and in that capacity organized councils in Memphis, Knoxville, and Chattanooga in Tennessee; Atlanta and Augusta in Georgia; Birmingham, Mobile, and Huntsville in Alabama; Meridian, Mississippi; New Orleans, Louisiana; Little Rock and Fort Smith in Arkansas.
 He was once Master of the Fourth Degree for Georgia, Alabama, Mississippi, Louisiana, and Arkansas, Later he remained Master of the Fourth Degree for Tennessee.
 He is known as the "Father of the Knights of Columbus in the South."

 State deputy

 Kuhn was the first state deputy of Tennessee from 1902 to 1908.
-Since 1903, the F. E.Kuhn sword has passed from State Deputy to State Deputy.
+Since 1903, the F. E. Kuhn sword has passed from State Deputy to State Deputy.
 In 1920 Kuhn was Grand Knight of Nashville Council 544.

 Shoe merchant

 Kuhn was president and treasurer of the Kuhn, Cooper, Geary & Company shoe store, founded in 1903 with Ed P. Cooper and P. J. Geary.
 The store was located on North Summer Street (Fifth Avenue North), Nashville.

 It was once the largest retail shoe store in the South, and earned a reputation as the premiere footwear store in downtown Nashville.
 The most up-to-date electric lighting and holophone reflectors provided lighting for the store.
 Its front window displayed shoes on revolving pedestals.
 The inside walls were marble lined, and inlaid mirrors ran along the back wall.
-Hub Perdue, a former Major league pitcher for the St. Louis Cardinals and Boston Braves before he managed the Nashville Volunteers, worked briefly at the store in 1921.

 Kuhn was the president of the Retail Shoe Dealers' Association in 1906, and of the Retail Credit Men's Association in 1920.
 In 1921 he was awarded a trophy for his work in gaining members as chairman in Tennessee for the Retail Credit Men's Association.